Charles-1994/Assignment/README.md

 # Assignment: Sales-Data Project

 ## Overview
 This project processes and analyzes sales data using PySpark.
+This project is an end to end software application that performs certain tasks to perform some data analysis on sales data.
+The application has automated tests, build and packaged using GitHub workflows.

 ## Structure
 - **src/**: Source code for all the tasks asked in the exercise.md